Francis George: Final illness

 In August 2014, George entered a clinical trial of a new cancer treatment drug at the University of Chicago.
 George left the trial at the end of 2014 due to the lack of positive results.
-On Friday, January 30, 2015, George told reporters that he would now receive palliative care.On March 3, 2015, George entered Loyola University Medical Center for tests.
-On March 28, he was readmitted for pain management and hydration.
-On April 3, he was released.On September 20, 2014, Pope Francis accepted George's resignation as archbishop of Chicago and named Bishop Blase J. Cupich as his successor.
+On January 30, 2015, George told reporters that he was now receiving palliative care.
+On March 3rd, George entered Loyola University Medical Center for tests and was then discharged.
+On March 28th, he was readmitted to the hospital for pain management and hydration.
+On April 3rd, he was released.
+On September 20, 2014, Pope Francis accepted George's resignation as archbishop of Chicago and named Bishop Blase J. Cupich as his successor.

-Francis George died of cancer on April 17, 2015, in the archdiocesan residence in Chicago at age 78.
+Francis George died of cancer on April 17, 2015, in the archbishop's residence in Chicago at age 78.